NickCH-K/CVRoller/LayoutInstructions.md

 `title` is the title of the section, to be printed.
 Similarly, `subtitle` is the subtitle.
 By default, `title` is the section name and subtitle is blank.
 Use `\br` to indicate line breaks, and otherwise use Markdown.

 `format` gives the layout of each item in the section.
 In the data, I have `cite, extra,` and `abstract` attributes for each item.
 The `format` option says how all of these attributes should be arranged into a single entry.
 By default, `format` is either set by theme, or is simply `{raw}` and will list out each of the items given no attribute.
 Use `\br` to indicate line breaks, `{attributename}` to indicate where particular attributes should go, and otherwise use Markdown.
-If you have a section where citation data comes from a BibTeX file (see below), you can refer to the formatted citation in your `format` option using `{raw}`.
+If you have a section where citation data comes from a BibTeX file or from DOIs or PMIDs (see below), you can refer to the formatted citation in your `format` option using `{raw}`.

 `sectionframe` is as discussed above for the versions.
 This overrides the default `sectionframe` argument for just this section.
 Note that it can be very difficult to get `sectionframe` to work properly with the theme you've chosen, and generally you just want to let the theme handle this one.